-Note 12: Advancement Expenses
+Note 11: Advancement Expenses

-The University incurred development and fund-raising expenses amounting to \$465,809 for the year ended June 30, 2018.
-Such amounts are included in institutional support expenses in the accompanying statement of activities.
+The University incurred development and fund raising expenses amounting to \$465,809 and \$470,252 for the years ended June 30, 2018 and 2017, respectively.
+Such amounts are included in institutional support expenses in the accompanying combined statement of activities.

-Note 13: Significant Estimates and Concentrations
+Note 12: Significant Estimates and Concentrations

 The University has invested in money market funds, mutual funds, securities issued by the U.S. Treasury and other federal agencies, corporate bonds, municipal bonds, and corporate stocks.
-These investments are held and managed by two institutions.
+These investments are held and managed by five institutions.
+The Foundation Board of Trustees has established a policy whereby no more than 5% of the equity and debt portfolios should be invested in any one security.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the accompanying statements of financial position.

 The University has demand deposit accounts at various financial institutions.
-The balances with certain institutions were in excess of the Federal insurance limitations as of June 30, 2018.
+The balances with certain institutions were in excess of the Federal insurance limitations as of June 30, 2018 and 2017.

-Note 14: Future Change in Accounting Principle
+Note 13: Future Change in Accounting Principle